HarlezCode/MDNPortal/readme.md

 ## Todo
-- add invalid data response during crsvalidation with mi
 - add enroll device export into excel/csv, check time of request and latest enrollment time if there is two records if so, warn the user that it will take the latest record.
 After export, clicking process will prompt the user to apply labels to new device record if there is one that fits the restrictions.
 Adding new devices CANNOT be bulk.
 - retire device api
-- Look for last location
+- Look for last location (mac checking)
 - Authentication
-- App update -> update msg
+- update msg